 - 10. Pro bono costs orders (also called section 194 orders, after section 194 of the Legal Services Act 2007) are the same as ordinary legal costs orders but they apply where a party has received free legal representation by any lawyer in the proceedings. - 11.
 If you are successful on behalf of your client in proceedings where you have acted on a pro bono basis, the court can order the losing party to make a payment that: - is based on what a paying client would receive; - covers any period when free representation was provided. - 12.
-The costs are paid to the Access to Justice Foundation, a charity that distributes money to agencies and projects which give free legal advice.
-See the LawWorks website for further guidance.
+The costs are paid to the Access to Justice Foundation, a charity that distributes money to agencies and projects that give free legal advice.
+You can visit the Access to Justice Foundation's website for guides and templates to help you apply for a pro bono costs order.
+The LawWorks website also provides useful guidance.